World of Winter Grand Rapids: See the Best Light Art in 1 Hour

 Winter in Michigan can be harsh, especially in the evening after the sun goes down.
 Our family of both adults and children bundled up in snow pants, winter coats, boots, hats, gloves, and scarves to stay warm.

-6 Must-See World of Winter Locations
+5 Must-See World of Winter Grand Rapids Locations

-While there are displays all throughout downtown Grand Rapids, the heart of the World of Winter exhibits tend to be located along these pedestrian bridges and surrounding areas:
+While there are displays all throughout downtown Grand Rapids, the heart of the World of Winter exhibits tend to be located along these pedestrian bridges and surrounding areas.

-- Blue Bridge
+• Blue Bridge

-- Ah-Nab-Awen Park
+• Ah-Nab-Awen Park

-- Gillett Bridge
+• Gillett Bridge

-- Calder Plaza
+• Calder Plaza

-If you want to see most of the main outdoor art exhibits in one trip, our family walked along the route outlined below.
 Our kids, ages 5 & 8, did surprisingly well walking for an hour and a half in the cold, although they were definitely tired by the time we got back to the car.

 Blue Bridge

 An iconic spot for Grand Rapids photography, the Blue Bridge provides a picturesque location for showcasing lively art installations.
-The 2023 exhibits include:
+The 2025 exhibits include:

 Ah-Nab-Awen Park